CLUB ICE & FREESTYLE RULES for SKATERS

 All San Antonio Figure Skating Club (“SAFSC”) members are expected to follow proper skating etiquette.
 The rules are for the safety of skaters and coaches, so please take them seriously.
 Current SAFSC rules are as follows:

-1) All members must be courteous and respectful, both on and off the ice, of property and others.
-Disrespectful behavior, including but not limited to foul language and/or kicking of the ice or boards, will not be tolerated on club ice sessions.
+2) All members must be courteous and respectful, both on and off the ice, of property and others.
+Disrespectful behavior, including but not limited to foul language and/or kicking of the ice or boards, will not be tolerated on Club Ice Sessions.
 All skaters and professionals must strive to avoid on-ice collisions.
 Skaters must be careful around those at a higher or lower skating levels.

-11) No shadowing another skater, except for group numbers including duets and trios.
+12) No shadowing another skater, except for group numbers including duets and trios, or under a coach’s direction.

-12) Skaters must not wear headphones as they may prevent skaters from being fully aware of others who may have priority.
-These devices may be played through the stereo system.
+13) Skaters must not wear headphones as they may prevent skaters from being fully aware of others who may have priority.

 A) Any skater may have his or her music played during a club ice session.
-If there are several skaters that want to play their music, put your music in line.
+If there are several skaters that want to play their music, put your music request in the queue.

 B) Music will be played in the order submitted with the following exceptions: